 If you’re in a toxic relationship, you probably already know it, even before reading those signs.
 Taking a toxic relationship test can also help you realize your relationship is unhealthy.

-Sometimes it helps to see the evidence before us before we can admit the truth to ourselves, and a toxic relationship test can provide that evidence.
+Sometimes it helps to see the evidence before us and the signs of toxicity before we can admit the truth to ourselves, and a test that gives signs of a toxic relationship can provide that evidence.

 Life after a toxic breakup

-Traumatic breakups can lead to depression, anxiety, disordered eating, and even thoughts of self-harm.
-If you are struggling after a toxic breakup, it’s important to speak with a licensed professional and get the help you need.
+If you are struggling after a toxic breakup, it’s important to speak with a licensed professional such as a therapist and get the help you need.
+Therapy can help you work through any situations you experience such as low self-esteem, shame, or other feelings that may be caused by toxic behavior.

 How to move on from a toxic breakup